ktorch/ktorch/docs/types.rst

-   half, real, "16-bit floating point, only available w'CUDA, converts to k ``real``" float, real, "32-bit floating point, default data type" double, float, "64-bit floating point"
+   half, real, "16-bit floating point, only available w'CUDA, converts to k ``real``" float, real, "32-bit floating point, default data type" double, float, "64-bit floating point" cfloat, real "complex number with 32-bit real and imaginary components" cdouble, double "complex number with 64-bit real and imaginary components"

-PyTorch defines 9 data types for tensors.
+PyTorch defines 9 regular and 2 complex data types for tensors.
 All but `half` have a direct mapping to a k data type: `half` values are mapped to k `real` values.

 ::